Security

 exp: number; // Expiry (Unix epoch seconds)

-External agents connecting via Hub receive scoped JWTs.
+Hub Web3 agents receive scoped JWTs through the supported identity flows.
 Token lifetime is calibrated to the risk of each scope level — shorter lifetimes reduce the blast radius of any key compromise:

 Step-up endpoints: